draftverify/draftverify.com/standards/index.md

   <div class="container">
     <h2 class="h2 center">The F-Series Library at a Glance</h2>
     <p class="std-section-intro">
       The standard is published as <strong>F-1–F-40</strong>.
-Most people only need the series that matches their role — the rest is there when you need more depth.
+Most stakeholders only need the series that matches their role — the rest is available when deeper technical detail is required.
     </p>

     <div class="std-series-grid">